eltio-sam/odin-recipes/README.md

 This should demonstrate that I know the basics of HTML before move on.

-That includes the boilerplate code.
+That includes the boilerplate code, titles, links, images and list tags.